MarouBen/Ethepy/README.md

 3. You'll need the previous libraries install, use `pip install -r requirments.txt` or any other method

-4. Open the file and run `python project.py`
+4. Open the file and run `py project.py`

 ### How to use Ethepy:

-Once you have installed all the necessary libraries, run the program, and voila, you have your predictions (change the width and height if you have a smaller screen in the styling function).
+Once you have installed all the necessary libraries, run the program, and voila, you have your predictions and your twitter sentiment analisys in a pdf format.

 ### License